girliemac/girliemac.github.io/_posts/2015-12-25-kittycam-raspberrypi-camera-cat-face-recog-nodejs.md

 ## Working Remotely from Mac

-You can plug up a monitor, keyboard, mouse, etc to your Pi and work directly on Raspbian GUI, or work from you Mac, like I usually do.
+You can plug in a monitor, keyboard, mouse, etc to your Pi and work directly on Raspbian GUI, or work from you Mac, like I usually do.
+This is how I work remotely on Mac:

 ### SSH-ing into Raspberry Pi